Growing Vegetables in Containers

 Testing out the main passive watering systems with our “sweet heat” pepper.

-Using a pot and soil is attractive – as it’s very simple and inexpensive.
-We find that the daily check-ups and precise watering that a simple pot needs to successfully grow vegetables is too difficult.
-Hydroponics work for some of the vegetables (like peppers and tomato), but aren’t great for Early-Harvest (cucumbers, peas, beans) that are prone to root disease or root crops (Radish, ginger, garlic) that prefer soil to grow in.
-Self watering planters combine a soil pot with some type of automatic water delivery.
-The most common use a wick, but these tend to have soggy soil, so we prefer ones that use a semi-permeable ceramic wall, as they give precise control of the soil moisture and work excently for all vegetables (as well as other indoor edible plants.
+Using a pot and soil is attractive as it’s very simple and inexpensive.
+However, we find that the daily check-ups and precise watering that a simple pot needs to successfully grow vegetables can be challenging.
+Hydroponics work for some vegetables (like peppers and tomatoes) but aren’t great for Early-Harvest crops (cucumbers, peas, beans) that are prone to root disease or root crops (radish, ginger, garlic) that prefer soil to grow in.
+Self-watering planters combine a soil pot with some type of automatic water delivery.
+The most common use a wick, but these tend to result in soggy soil.
+Therefore, we prefer ones that use a semi-permeable ceramic wall, as they give precise control of the soil moisture and work excellently for all vegetables as well as other indoor edible plants.

-At the start you want to encourage good root and leafy growth and the best way to do this is to keep the soil moist, but not soggy.
-Start by filling the reservoir with water then just let it run until empty.
-For all but Tomatoes and Peppers, this is the best watering regiment.
+At the start, you want to encourage good root and leafy growth, and the best way to do this is to keep the soil moist, but not soggy.
+Start by filling the reservoir with water, then just let it run until empty.
+For all but tomatoes and peppers, this is the best watering regimen.

-Inorder to concentrate sugars and develop flavorful tomatoes and peppers it actually good to put the plant under a little bit of stress.
-Once the little green veggies form only fill the reservoir to halfway – this will keep the soil a bit drier.
+In order to concentrate sugars and develop flavorful tomatoes and peppers, it’s actually beneficial to put the plant under a little bit of stress.
+Once the little green veggies form, only fill the reservoir halfway—this will keep the soil a bit drier.

 What’s the best soil for vegetables?